Track Day Starter Guide

 • Painter’s and duct tape in case you forgot to tape something

-• Food and drinks, maybe a grill (not all tracks have concession stands)
+• Ice chest with food and drinks (not all tracks have concession stands)

 • Cash (for the gate fee and in case they have concession stands)